| Hi Jean,

 orthodox Christianity.
 (Those interested in joining a men's club

+should consider the Knights of Columbus instead.)
 The Church has imposed the penalty of excommunication on Catholics

 who become Freemasons.
 The penalty of excommunication for joining

-the Masonic Lodge was explicit in the 1917 code of canon law (canon
+the Masonic Lodge was explicit in the 1917 Code of Canon Law (Canon

+2335), and it is implicit in the 1983 Code (Canon 1374).
 Because the revised code of canon law is not explicit on this

 point, some drew the mistaken conclusion that the Church's prohibition